Prescription, over-the-counter or recreational drugs during pregnancy can have an effect on your baby. Find out about how to avoid harmful drugs here.

 Some drugs increase the need for vitamins such as folic acid, which is vital in early pregnancy.
 In some cases, you may be advised to change your prescription to something that is safer during pregnancy (NICE, 2018).

 Drug addiction in pregnancy

-If you feel that you have a drug problem in pregnancy then do speak to your midwife or doctor.
+If you feel you have a drug problem in pregnancy, do speak to your midwife or doctor (NHS, 2016b).
 It can still be possible to give up taking drugs during pregnancy, although you will need skilled support.